 The court declined to accept the sale of lotteries as a basic right and supported the Kerala government’s decision to prohibit the online sale of lotteries in 2015.

 According to the court, online lotteries have turned out extremely harmful to low-wage families.

 Despite the strict guidelines issued and regulated by the states, the families still can face risk because of spending all their money on lottery tickets.
 The frauds still take place and the families with the lowest income face the horrible consequences.

 The practice has shown that it is usually the most vulnerable families and persons who buy these lotteries.
 Usually, they have no idea how to protect themselves from fraudsters and unsanctioned retailers.

 Seeking to win the draw and change their life forever, people keep buying the tickets constantly.
 The situation of the poorest individuals in India and the problems they face due to the lottery addiction makes the idea of lotteries complicated and unacceptable by the majority of Indian residents.

 Today, the law indicates that every state is entitled to have its own set of rules regarding the online and offline sale of lotteries.
 Since 2015, the majority of states have officially forbidden the sale of lotteries.

 Existing India lottery legislation

-Such states as Karnataka and Tamil Nadu were once the main centers for sale of lottery tickets.
+Such states as Karnataka and Tamil Nadu were once the main centers for the sale of lottery tickets.
 But recently, both states have radically restricted the sale of lotteries of any type.
-Concerns over addiction to lotteries, resulting in the grave consequences for families, were the reason for the ban.
+Concerns over addiction to lotteries, resulting in grave consequences for families, were the reason for the ban.
 The majority of Indian states followed the ban on lottery tickets.
 According to them, although the lotteries serve as a great source of income, the social consequences are too serious.